Sales

 • Utilize your CRM or dedicated sales tools to track the frequency and types of objections encountered by your team.
 This data can reveal trends and highlight areas where specific objections might be posing more challenges for certain reps or products.

-• Leverage Rafiki's Smart Call Scoring.
+• Leverage Rafiki AI's Smart Call Scoring.
 This feature objectively analyzes each rep's call performance, including their handling of objections.
-This data, combined with insights from Rafiki's Smart Call Summary, can provide a holistic view of how effectively reps are navigating objections and identifying areas for targeted coaching.
+This data, combined with insights from Rafiki AI's Smart Call Summary, can provide a holistic view of how effectively reps are navigating objections and identifying areas for targeted coaching.

 Coaching and Feedback